PhilipSCA/philanderson-co-uk/Hannahwords/geography.md

 MORAINE - material left behind by a moving glacier.
 SUBSOIL - layer of soil beneath earth overlaying bedrock ZEPHYR - slight wind

+##### Geography

+# What is geography?
+    Geography is the study of the worlds and involves looking at people and the relationship that people have with the enviroment.

+# General facts
+- Longitude: north to south line across the globe to show places in the world
+- Latitude: west to east line across the globe to show places in the world
+- Spot Heights: the exact height above the ground is measured and written onto a map
+- Layer colouring: areas of different heights are shown using different colours
+- Contours: brown lines drawing on a map which join up the same points that are the same height
+- Temperature: how cold or hot it is
+- Wind direction: the direction that air comes from
+- Wind Speed: how fast the air is moving
+- Air pressure: how dense the air is
+- Precipation: Any H20 falling from the sky (snow, sleet rain, hail, etc)
+- Cloud cover: the amount of clouds in the sky
+- Weather: the hourly/daily state of the atomsphere; it includes temperature, sunshine, rain and wind
+- Climate: the average wather of a place (what you would normally expect).
+Climate describes larger areas of the world (e.g. desert climate)
+- Meteorlogists: measure and create weaather forecasts, the study of weather
+- Convectional rainfall: forms from the ground heating up
+- Relief rainfall: forms from air forced to rise out hill to form cloud and rain
+- Frontal rainfall: when two air masses meet, when a warm air mass meets a cold air mass, the warm, less dense air is forced to rise over the cold, dense air; the warm air cools and the water vapour condeses into clouds and rain
+- Air mass: large mass of air which moves over Earth's surface. the temperature of an air mass depends on where it has come from.
+For example, a polar air mass comes from the polar regions so will bring cold air
+- Extreme weather: abnormal weather that we wouldnt typically get day-to-day like a natural disaster
+- Clouds are made form gas and water
+- Anemometer is used to measure wind speed
+- Biome: scientists divide the world into large natural areas called biomes
+    • each biome is known for certain types of plants, animals and climate
+- Population growth: large families and good jobs led to a striking increase in the human ppopulation around the masai mara
+- Poaching: poaching is the illegal hunting of animels. many people poach animals such as rhino horns to sell.
+This will have an impact as there will be less of that endangered species
+- Landlocked: only countries around their border and no water/sea/ocean meaning they will need t get water and seafood supplies across a country into their country
+- Rainwater Pits: the pits catch rainwater and this enables the water to inflirate into the ground, improving soil moisture

+# Physical geography
+- physical geography involves studying rivers, oceans, ice, weather, natural environment and coasts
+- three examples of physical geogrphy is studying what the planet is like, investigating the natural processes of the eath and studying the shape of earth

+# Human geography
+- human geography studies how and where people life nand how humans processes shape our planet
+- human geography involves studying settlement, deveoplment, tourism, industry and globisation

+# Environmental geography
+- involves human and physical geography, it looks on how humans and environment interact and can involve styding climate change and resources

+05/04/24
+Geological hazard - cause by land and tectonic processes Meteorologist hazard - caused by weather and climate Primary effects - immediate immpacts caused by the hazard itself Secondary effects - as a result of the hazard of its primary effects Destructive margns - two place moving towards eachother to create a hazard Constructive margins - two plates moving away from eachother to create a hazard Conserative margins - two plate moving sideways past eachother to create a hazard Natural Hazard - natural processes which can cause death, injury, etc Vulnerability - the more people, the greater the chance of affectedness Oceanic crust - thinner and more desne
+Continental crist - thicker and less dense
+Literacy rate - ability of a country to learn/read and write Economy - how much money someone has
+Epicentre - point on earths surface above focus of earthquake Moment magnitutude scale - measures energy release of earthquakes Monitoring - monitoring earths movements for warning of a hazard Management stratigies - can reduce the number of people killed Prediction - predicting a hazrad
+Global atompshereic circulation - transfer of the heat from equator Eye - center of a storrm
+Wind shear - difference in wind speed
+Tropical storms - low pressure water systems with rain and wind Territory - area to state